Jingmen: City layout

 Crisscrossing these three roads are the roads Xiangshan 1st to 3rd, so by using these main arteries it is possible to go almost anywhere in Jingmen.
 Xiangshan 3 road leads behind the Jingmen Foreign Language school and doesn't actually provide a direct link from Xiangshan Dadao to Changning Dadao.

 The main commercial area is Zhongtian Street (formerly Jiefang (Liberty) Road), a pedestrian only street, which also crisscrosses the three main roads.

 Jingmen is surrounded by hills within easy reach.

 Climate

 Jingmen has a typical humid subtropical climate, with January the coldest month and July the hottest month.
 The temperature goes up to 38 °C at noon with uncomfortable humidity in July, but also goes below 0 °C in winter, with snow every year.
 Rainfall is high in April to September, with less in autumn and winter.

+The annual average temperature is 15.6-16.3 °C, the annual sunshine time is 1997-2100h, and the annual average precipitation is 804-1067mm.
 The first member of the Jingmenvirus group was described in 2014 and named the Jingmen tick virus (JMTV) because it was isolated from a tick sampled in Jingmen.